Log Burner with fire inside and basket of kiln-dried logs next to it

 Who is DEFRA and what is the Clean Air Strategy?

-DEFRA stands for the Department of Environment, Food and Rural Affairs and it's the UK government department responsible for safeguarding our natural environment.
+DEFRA (Department for Environment, Food and Rural Affairs) is the UK government department responsible for the environment including air, water, farming and wildlife.

 Why is the DEFRA Clean Air Strategy necessary?